 In February 2012, we opened an advanced IT research laboratory in the southern Indian city of Bangalore to provide leadingedge IT core technologies in line with the needs of emerging markets.
 Having a local presence in India has demonstrated the adaptability of our core technologies to solutions in the fields of education, entertainment and healthcare.
-Moreover, in April 2013 we endowed a course at the Indian Institute of projects and research on IT usage and user interfaces.
+Moreover, in April 2013 we endowed a course at the Indian Institute of Technology Gandhinagar for joint academic-industrial projects and research on IT usage and user interfaces.

 We are also looking to the potential of reverse innovation - the process by which solutions built for new markets breed innovations in advanced economies.